uzFer/uzFer/README.md

 <div align="center">
   <div> <p></p>
-    ⚡ I am a friendly, driven person looking to learn new skills
+    ⚡ I am a friendly, driven person looking to learn new skills!
   </div>
   <div> <p></p>
-   🌱 I’m currently learning about object detection through some small-scale Tensorflow projects
+   🌱 I’m currently learning about deep learning and computer vision using Python, PyTorch, and OpenCV as a robotics team member.
   </div>
   <div> <p></p>
   </div>